AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

     .ExecuteAsync();
 ```

-Such overloads also allow providing a fallback value that will be used when an attribute not exists.
+Such overloads also allow providing a fallback value that will be used when an attribute doesn't exist.

 ```csharp
 ddbContext.UpdateItem<EntityClass>()